Timendus/chipcode/fonts/README.template.md

 character height of the chosen font and on if your project needs word wrapping or not.

+## Speed

+The second question is usually: how many CPU cycles will this cost me?

+Drawing text is not a fast thing to do.
+Looking up each character in a string, finding the right font data for that character and drawing it to the screen takes quite a bit of time.
+If you're running in the tens of cycles per frame you will definitely see the text build up character by character.

+Word wrapping is also quite slow.
+And what's worse is that while the library is calculating where the text should wrap there will be absolutely no feedback.
+Which may result in looking at a blank screen for a couple of seconds (at low cycles per frame).

+So either don't use word wrapping and accept that text will take some time to build up (which can be a fun effect of its own) or run this library at at least a couple hundred cycles per frame.
+You have been warned 😉

 ## Available fonts

 All fonts included with this library have been hand-drawn by me.
 Any resemblance